Peter Klimczak has joined Los Angeles-based Crystal Valley West Inc. as the company’s general manager.

 Though cabbage, sweet corn and cucumbers are starting late, growers expect to begin harvesting other summer New York vegetables on time.More Packer Stories for Beans

 Market Scope - Beans — F.o.b.s as of Dec.
 8

-CENTRAL AND SOUTH FLORIDA DISTRICTS — Shipments (47-63-41) — Movement expected to decrease as more shippers finish the season.
-Trading machine-picked active.
-Prices machine-picked generally unchanged.
+CENTRAL AND SOUTH FLORIDA — Shipments (42-33-48) — Movement expected to remain about the same.
+Trading moderate.
+Prices machine-picked much lower.
 Includes palletizing and cooling.
-Bushel cartons and crates round green-type, handpicked supplies insufficient and in too few hands to establish a market, machine-picked mostly $18.85-20.85.
+Bushel cartons/crates round green-type machine-picked mostly $18.35-20.35.
+Handpicked supplies insufficient and in too few hands to establish a market.
 Quality generally good.

-CENTRAL AMERICA IMPORTS — Imports (12-12*-6) — Imports via boat from Guatemala.
-Movement expected to remain about the same.
+CENTRAL AMERICA IMPORTS — Imports (15-9-8) — Imports via boat from Guatemala.
+Movement remain about the same.
 Port of entry: South Florida.
-Trading slow.
-Prices lower.
-5-pound cartons haricots verts (French-type) mostly $4.
-Quality variable. *revised.
+Trading moderate.
+Prices higher.
+5-pound cartons haricots verts (French-type) mostly $6-7.
+Quality variable.